wlib/ytdl/README.md

-# YouTube-DL - YouTube media stream extractor/download service
+# YTDL- YouTube media stream extractor/download service

 This service can be hosted on your own website, and doesn't require you to have any server-side processes, everything hosted is static.